PTUA logo

 Consumer Reports, in an article published in May, found that in actual on-the-road conditions the Accord hybrid averaged 25 [miles per gallon], versus 24 m.p.g. for the 4-cylinder model and 23 m.p.g. for the nonhybrid V-6....If every car in the country were converted to a hybrid with that improved mileage, the gain would be swallowed up in three to four years by growth in driving demand.

-Australian market trends seem likely to follow the American pattern.
-Like the Americans, we have seen our cars increase steadily in weight and engine power in line with improvements in engine technology.
+Hybrid or not, with each passing decade our cars have increased steadily in weight and engine power in line with improvements in engine technology.
 After all, what new car buyer can resist a bigger and more powerful car that costs the same to run as their previous vehicle?

 This is also why glowing reports of new hi-tech 'ultra-efficient' cars like this one are of little relevance to the urban transport problem (at least until petrol is much more expensive than it is now).
 Quite simply, the factors that make these vehicles highly efficient also make them less attractive to the typical motorist.
 The world record for vehicle fuel efficiency has already been set for all time by the bicycle, which has infinite efficiency since it requires no fuel at all.
 A motorist who wishes to maximise their fuel efficiency would be well advised to just switch to cycling.
 On the other hand, a motorist who finds riding a bike unattractive is unlikely to be attracted to these ultra-efficient vehicles for much the same reasons.